py5coding/py5book/content/install.md

 ```

 If you get an error or see the version number is something like 1.8 or 11.0.14,
 you will need to install or upgrade Java.
+If your Java installation is a
+headless JVM, the output of `java -version` may not indicate this but py5 will
+later raise an Exception when you import the py5 library.

-You can install
-it any way you like, but note that installing Java through Anaconda has caused
+You can install Java any way you like, but note that installing Java through
-problems in the past.
-One straightforward installation approach is to use the
+Anaconda has caused problems in the past.
+One straightforward installation
+approach is to use the
 [Python library install-jdk](https://github.com/jyksnw/install-jdk).
 Install it
 into your Anaconda environment using `pip install`: